mleoking/LeoReference/program/java/spark/notes/LeoSparkNote.md

 spark.yarn.max.executor.failures | numExecutors * 2, with minimum of 3 | The maximum number of executor failures before failing the application. spark.sql.files.maxPartitionBytes | 134217728 (128 MB) | The maximum number of bytes to pack into a single partition when reading files. spark.blacklist.enabled | false | If set to "true", prevent Spark from scheduling tasks on executors that have been blacklisted due to too many task failures.
-The blacklisting algorithm can be further controlled by the other "spark.blacklist" configuration options.
+The blacklisting algorithm can be further controlled by the other "spark.blacklist" configuration options. spark.network.timeout | 120s | Default timeout for all network interactions.
+This config will be used in place of spark.core.connection.ack.wait.timeout, spark.storage.blockManagerSlaveTimeoutMs, spark.shuffle.io.connectionTimeout, spark.rpc.askTimeout or spark.rpc.lookupTimeout if they are not configured.

 ## Data Structure
 * scala.collection: